youyanggu/covid19_projections/estimating-true-infections-revisited.md

 Reporting of COVID-19 tests is not standardized in the United States.
 Different states have completely different criteria and units for reporting test data.
 We will not attempt to explain the details here, but we will refer the reader to an [overview](https://covidtracking.com/about-data/total-tests) and [writeup](https://covidtracking.com/blog/test-positivity-in-the-us-is-a-mess) by *The COVID Tracking Project*.

 While most states report test totals by "test encounters" or "test specimens", a few select states such as South Dakota reports tests based on "unique people".
 This means that if a resident has previously received a COVID-19 test, they will only be included a single time in the "total tests".
 As the writeups in the previous paragraph explain, this method of counting tests can artificially inflate the daily test positivity rate, since repeated negative tests by the same person are all discarded (unless it is the first test).
-So while the data would suggest that the test positivty rate in South Dakota was over 50% in November 2020, in reality, the test positivity rate is closer to 20-25% once we count test specimens rather than unique people.
+So while the data would suggest that the test positivity rate in South Dakota was over 50% in November 2020, in reality, the test positivity rate is closer to 20-25% once we count test specimens rather than unique people.

 While we focus only on PCR tests, some states conflate PCR and antigen tests in their reporting.
 This would artificially inflate the number of tests, though it's unclear to what degree this would affect the positivity rate.